everx-labs/TonNfcClientAndroid/README.md

         });
 }
 ```
+Function _getRemainingPinTries_ (in contrast to _getMaxPinTriesAndGetJson_) creates AsyncTask to perform card operation.
+And it puts the result (or error message) into callback.

-To get the full picture of how the simplest MainActivity may look like you may walk through the exemplary app inside https://github.com/tonlabs/TonNfcClientAndroid/tree/master/app/ .
+To get the full picture of the simplest MainActivity you may look like at https://github.com/tonlabs/TonNfcClientAndroid/tree/master/app/ .

 ## More about responses format